Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: RESULTS

 \subsection{Radial velocity from MEGARA observations}

-The analysis of the RSS FITS file created by the {\sc megaradrp} at the position of the brightest region of the stream reveals the presence of two emission lines that correspond to H$\beta$ and [\ion{O}{iii}]$\lambda$5007\AA\ at the approximate redshift of NGC~7241 \citep[z$\sim$0.0048 or 1447$\pm$1\,km\,s$^{-1}$;][]{1993ApJS...88..383L}.
-In order to determine the heliocentric radial velocity map in the vicinity of the possible nucleus of the NGC~7241 stream using these data we have made use of the analysis and visualization tools distributed along with the {\sc megaradrp}, namely the {\it analyze$_{rss}$} and {\it visualization} codes \citep[see][]{africa_castillo_morales_2020_3932063}).
-The first code was used to measure the intensity and recession velocity of every emission line detected in any spaxel with a line peak signal-to-noise ratio (S/N) above a given threshold.
-In our case we found a coherent structure at the NW part of the field with emission above S/N=5 in 11(5) spaxels in the H$\beta$ ([\ion{O}{iii}]$\lambda$5007\AA) line.
-From the spectrum of these 11 spaxels we obtained a heliocentric radial velocity of 1544.78$\pm$1.65\,km\,s$^{-1}$ from H$\beta$ alone.
-Adding up the flux from all these spaxels, the heliocentric radial velocity derived from [\ion{O}{iii}]$\lambda$5007\AA\ is 1548.58$\pm$1.80\,km\,s$^{-1}$.
-The standard deviation of our wavelength calibration solution is 1.1\,km\,s$^{-1}$ at these wavelenghts.
+The blue stream of NGC~7241 (see Fig.~\ref{fig:1}, bottom panel) is a $\sim$45" long tail that seems to emanate from a bright compact object ({\it GC-CAND}) located at a position angle of $\sim$150 degrees (measured from North to East).
+The visual inspection of the Row-Stacked Spectrum (RSS hereafter) 2D FITS file created by the {\sc megaradrp}\footnote{More information on the processing of MEGARA data using the {\sc megaradrp} can be found in \cite{2020MNRAS.493..871G}.} from the observation centered at the {\it GC-CAND} (see Sec.~\ref{sec:megara}) reveals the presence of two faint emission lines in several spaxels that correspond to H$\beta$ and [\ion{O}{iii}]$\lambda$5007\AA\ at the approximate redshift of NGC~7241 \citep[z$\sim$0.0048 or 1447$\pm$1\,km\,s$^{-1}$;][]{1993ApJS...88..383L}.
+Since the location of these lines does not coincide with the brightest spaxels in the continuum, we decided to determine the heliocentric radial velocity map in the vicinity of the possible nucleus of the NGC~7241 stream using these data.
+For that purpose, we made use of the analysis and visualization tools distributed along with the {\sc megaradrp}, namely the {\it analyze$_{rss}$} and {\it visualization} codes \citep[see][]{africa_castillo_morales_2020_3932063}.
+The first code was used to measure the intensity and recession velocity of every emission line detected in any spaxel with a line peak signal-to-noise ratio (S/N) above a given threshold along with the corresponding errors\footnote{The errors in radial velocity were obtained from the covariance matrix as part of the analysis performed by the {\sc lmfit} python package included in {\sc megaratools} within the {\sc megaradrp} using a Levenberg-Marquardt least-squares minimization method.}.
+Interestingly, in our case we found a coherent structure with emission above S/N=5 in 11(5) spaxels in the H$\beta$ ([\ion{O}{iii}]$\lambda$5007\AA) line but not at the position of the {\it GC-CAND} (see Fig.~\ref{fig:NBurstsFit}).
+This emission emanates from a second, fainter over-density just North of the {\it GC-CAND}, which is visible in both $u$'-band TNG image (marked in Fig.~\ref{fig:2}, upper panel) and DES images (marked with a red circle in Fig.~\ref{fig:3}, bottom panel).
+Following discussion on the actual progenitor of the NGC~7241 stream (see Sec.\ref{sec:progenitor}), we named this feature as {\it STREAM-CORE}.
+From the spectrum of these 11 spaxels we obtained a observed (topocentric) wavelength for the bluest of the two lines detected of 4885.987$\pm$0.027\,\AA, that corresponds to a heliocentric radial velocity for the {\it STREAM-CORE} of 1547.92$\pm$1.65\,km\,s$^{-1}$ if we assume that this line is H$\beta$ given that the topocentric to heliocentric correction is $+$24.25\,km\,s$^{-1}$.
+Adding up the flux from all these spaxels, the best-fitting observed wavelength for the reddest line detected is 5032.301$\pm$0.030\,\AA\ or a heliocentric radial velocity of 1547.59$\pm$1.80\,km\,s$^{-1}$ assuming this corresponds to [\ion{O}{iii}]$\lambda$5007\AA.
+The results of the best fits to both lines are shown in Fig.~\ref{fig:NBurstsFit}.
+Note that the standard deviation of our wavelength calibration solution is 1.1\,km\,s$^{-1}$ while the reciprocal dispersion yields $\sim$12\,km\,s$^{-1}$ at these wavelengths.